GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/inference-servers/jetstream/maxtext/single-host-inference/README.md

 ## Deploy Maxengine Server and HTTP Server

-In this example, we will deploy a Maxengine server targeting Gemma-7b model.
-You can use the provided Maxengine server and HTTP server images already in `deployment.yaml` or [build your own](#optionals).
+Next, deploy a Maxengine server hosting the Gemma-7b model.
+You can use the provided Maxengine server and HTTP server images or [build your own](#build-and-upload-maxengine-server-image).
+Depending on your needs and constraints you can elect to deploy either via Terraform or via Kubectl.

+### Deploy via Kubectl

+First navigate to the `./kubectl` directory.
 Add desired overrides to your yaml file by editing the `args` in `deployment.yaml`.
 You can reference the [MaxText base config file](https://github.com/google/maxtext/blob/main/MaxText/configs/base.yml) on what values can be overridden.

 In the manifest, ensure the value of the BUCKET_NAME is the name of the Cloud Storage bucket that was used when converting your checkpoint.